aplteam/Tatin/docs/InstallingTheTatinServer.md

 * Run the Tatin Server as a Windows Service
 * Run it as a Docker container

-Both options allow to run the Server so that it is restarted automatically in case of a failure or a reboot.
+Both options allow running the Server so that it is restarted automatically in case of a failure or a reboot.

-Running the server as a Windows Service gives you the best performance, but running it in a Docker container is still surprisingly fast, given that it actually runs a (very basic) version of Linux in a virtual machine.
+Running the server as a Windows Service gives you the best performance, but running it in a Docker container is still surprisingly fast, given that it runs a (very basic) version of Linux in a virtual machine.

-If you want run the Tatin server as a Windows Service you can put the workspace `InstallAsWindowsService.dws` to good use: it will install Tatin as a Windows service.
+If you want to run the Tatin server as a Windows Service you can put the workspace `InstallAsWindowsService.dws` to good use: it will install Tatin as a Windows service.
 Note that this requires admin rights.

 ### Linux

-Under Linux you are advised to run the Tatin Server in a Docker image.
+Under Linux, you are advised to run the Tatin Server in a Docker image.

 ### Required amendments